liaoherui/MetaComp/README.md

  ```
  <BR/>
   **-o** : <BR/>
-  This option refers to output dir.
+  This option refers to output directory.

 ### Example